FAQs about Backroads

 - All lodgings

-- On Inn Trips, all breakfasts, most lunches, including our trademark grand picnics and all dinners except for one, when you'll have the opportunity to sample local fare on your own
+- On Trips with Hotels: all breakfasts, most lunches, including our trademark grand picnics, and all dinners except for one, when you'll have the opportunity to sample local fare on your own

 - On Camping Trips, all meals

 - Expertise and services of our experienced Trip Leaders